Randomly pivoted Cholesky: Practical approximation of a kernel matrix with few entry evaluations: Theoretical Analysis of

-This alternative error bound is significant because it completely eliminates the dependence on the relative error $\eta$.
-When $r$ is small, \cref{eq:alternative_bound} is competitive with the cost of $k \geq r / \varepsilon + r - 1$ columns for DPP sampling.
-However, when $r$ is large, \cref{eq:alternative_bound} deteriorates due to the quadratic dependence on $r$.
+This alternative error bound is significant because it completely eliminates the dependence on the relative error $\eta$, at the cost of a quadratic dependence on $r$.
+We believe this quadratic dependence is a limitation of the proof technique, rather than a feature of the algorithm.